kabinud/FFUBER/README.md

 ### For Ride Requesters
 1. Click "Request Ride" on dashboard
 2. Select your group and enter pickup/destination addresses
+   - **Address Autocomplete**: Start typing to see real-time suggestions
+   - **Click to Select**: Choose from dropdown to auto-populate coordinates
 3. Use "Current Location" button to auto-populate your address
 4. Add passenger count and any special notes
 5. Wait for drivers in your group to respond
+6. **Edit Details**: Click "Edit" to modify request before driver accepts
-6. Accept an offer and track your ride
+7. Accept an offer and track your ride
-7. **Cancel ride** anytime before pickup if plans change
+8. **Cancel ride** anytime before pickup if plans change

 ### For Drivers
 1. Toggle "I can drive others" in dashboard